syscoin/syscoind-rpc/README.md

 ### Typescript

 A set of Typescript definitions for the entirety of the API has been provided in the distributable package.
 If you are making edits to this library, please ensure that you also keep the Typescript definitions up to date.

+## Contributing

+syscoin-js is under (a license to be determined).
+Pull requests are welcomed.
+A PR should ideally contain:

+- only one change per PR (i.e. a new helper method, a change to an existing one)
+- either changes to and/or (preferably) a new integration test (see below)

+It's heavily recommended to be running the syscoin-integration tests against syscoin-docker.
+Contributions that do not have accompanying unit / integration tests need an appropriate justification as to their absence (for example, setting up masternode integration tests is inordinately complicated for the ROI received, so this library eschews them).

+Please ensure that new methods also are added into the parity registry check so as to keep it up to date.

 ## Usage